-EyeSucceed, an NSF International company, is a Glass Enterprise Solution Provider1 and the food industry’s smartglass expert, working with clients in foodservice, retail and the supply chain.
-EyeSucceed can be used for livestreaming, employee training, and augmented intelligence to detect and record deviations and suggest next steps.
+NSF EyeSucceed is a Glass Enterprise Solution Provider1 and the food industry’s smartglass expert, working with clients in foodservice, retail and the supply chain.
+NSF EyeSucceed can be used for livestreaming, employee training, and corrective intelligence to detect and record deviations and suggest next steps.

 - Product cuttings and product evaluations were performed remotely from headquarters, livestreaming the experts into the call so they could observe and answer questions.

 - Supplier walkthroughs and complaint investigations took place as live audits using the NSF EyeSucceed smartglass technology at the supplier sites to transmit information in real time to the QA team at Wendy’s HQ.

 NSF EyeSucceed was a valuable tool that helped the Wendy’s team respond to changing food safety climates.
 Hernandez says, “When your job is to protect your brand across the globe, learning fast and being flexible are at the top of your toolbox.
 NSF EyeSucceed provides us an additional tool that made our approach more flexible, and our work more efficient and effective.
 The glasses increased our ability to share product evaluations, complaints and product performance with different suppliers, including facility suppliers, as well as the ability to audit and approve distributors remotely.
 This, in turn, increases our speed to respond to potential food safety and quality problems while maintaining our quality and safety expectations.”

 - Reduced costs: Travel time and expenses were reduced compared to in-person supplier visits at the corporate office and Wendy’s QA team visits to supplier sites.